Things to Know Before Bringing in Your Quilt Top

 - Do not baste or pin your quilt in any manner.
 Fold the top, the batting, and the backing separately.
 Do not use fusible batting or basting spray!

-- If your quilt or backing is directional, please indicate the middle of the top edge of the top and the backing with post-it notes and safety pins.
+- If your quilt or backing is directional, please indicate the middle of the top edge of the top and the backing with post-it notes and SAFETY PINS.
+DO NOT USE ANY STRAIGHT PINS.

 - A longarmer cannot "quilt out" all irregularities, fullness, or wavy borders, but we will do our best to adjust our quilting to enhance the beauty of your piecing.
 I have yet to meet a "perfect" quilt.
 Don't worry that your top isn't perfect either!
 However, I encourage you to measure and piece your top carefully, thus avoiding uneven squares and borders.
 Blocks that are even a smidgen bigger than the surrounding ones can bubble above the others, borders that are poorly measured will be loose or wavy.
 These issues will not disappear with quilting.
 There may be puckers, tucks, or the quilt itself will not be square.